 Becoming a Florida real estate agent requires extensive study.
-By law, you are required to complete a state-approved 63-hour pre-licensing course in order to become a sales associate and brokers must have 72 hours of pre-licensing education.
+According to the state Department of Business & Professional Regulation, you are required to complete a state-approved 63-hour pre-licensing course in order to become a sales associate; brokers must have 72 hours of pre-licensing education.
 There are many real estate schools in Florida that offer these courses, but they’re not all the same.
 We put together this guide to the best Florida real estate exam prep courses to help you figure out which one is right for you.

 Our team of experts looked at 21 of the most popular Florida real estate exam prep courses to determine which best prepare their students to pass the test the first time.
 In order to keep our reviews useful to everyone, we focused on companies that offered online prep courses that you can attend from anywhere.
 Each company was rated based on its accessibility, study materials, instructor support and options for personalized learning.
 We also took student opinion into consideration.

 After analyzing our data, we came up with three finalists we felt confident recommending.
-Bob Hogue School of Real Estate was our favorite because of its comprehensive programs and the excellent feedback it’s received from former students.
+Real Estate Express was our favorite because of its comprehensive programs and the excellent feedback it’s received from former students.
 But you may find one of our other top picks to be a better fit for you.
 We recommend exploring all of your options before making a decision.

 A Full List of Every Florida Real Estate Exam Prep Course Worth Considering